streetwriters/notesnook/docs/creating.md

 3. Start writing in editor and your note will be created.
 4. As you write, note will be saved automatically whenever you stop for a second.
 +++

+And that is how you create your first private note on Notesnook!